 Boiler water carryover can cause deposits to form in valves, heat exchangers, turbines, and superheaters.
 If deposits are significant, heat transfer and/or turbine efficiency may be reduced.
-Additionally, carryover can strip away the protective magnetic layer on steam lines, remove the film formed by filming amine programs, cause erosion-induced corrosion, and result in product quality problems in processes using live steam.
+Additionally, carryover can strip away the protective magnetite layer on steam lines, remove the film formed by filming amine programs, cause erosion-induced corrosion, and result in product quality problems in processes using live steam.

 An often overlooked consequence of boiler water carryover is efficiency loss due to wet steam.
 Since water at a given pressure has a lower heat content than steam, wet steam has a lower heat content than dry steam.